bitcoin-core/bitcoincore.org/_posts/en/posts/2016-01-25-segwit-benefits.md

 at most twice.
-This provides the same functionality more efficiently, so that large transactions can still be generated without running into problems due to signature hashing, even if they are generated maliciously or much larger blocks (and transactions) are supported.
+This provides the same functionality more efficiently, so that large transactions can still be generated without running into problems due to signature hashing, even if they are generated maliciously or much larger blocks (and therefore larger transactions) are supported.

-#### Who benefits?
+### Who benefits?

 Removing the quadratic scaling of hashed data for verifying signatures makes increasing the block size safer.
-Doing that without also limiting transaction sizes allows bitcoin to continue to support payments to and from large groups, such as payments of mining rewards or crowdfunding services.
+Doing that without also limiting transaction sizes allows Bitcoin to continue to support payments that go to or come from large groups, such as payments of mining rewards or crowdfunding services.

 The modified hash only applies to signature operations initiated from witness data, so signature operations from the base block will continue to require lower limits.

-#### Further information
+### Further information

  * [BIP 143](https://github.com/bitcoin/bips/blob/master/bip-0143.mediawiki)
  * [Blog post by Rusty Russell on the 25s transaction](http://rusty.ozlabs.org/?p=522)